chloe-jeon/SureStart/README.md

 #### Day 8, July 13
 Although I already knew about activation functions and problems like vanishing/exploding gradients, I never really understood why exactly vanishing/exploding gradients exist until now.
 I learned about how activation functions mitigate this problem by fixing values between 0 and 1 (or -1 and 1), though it isn't a perfect solution for deep networks.

+#### Day 9, July 14
+I learned that maxpooling is not the only type of pooling used for CNNs, as there is also average pooling.
+I also learned about bias a variance and how they relate to overfitting and underfitting.